CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 5 Stone Blocks, 5 Sandstone Blocks, 3 Raw Gold
 - **Recommendations:** I have a sneaking suspicion those rewards will look a lot more generous when we have houses.
 Meanwhile, it's up to you if it's worth it!

+###Great Library Cleanup!  - HuntS1.2

+- **Location:** Elder Library
+- **Unlocked by:** Hunt Trail: HuntS1 The Curator of Elder Library
+- **Type:** Battle
+- **Requirements:** Defeat 4 Illi and 6 Kuay
+- **Rewards:** 15 Hunter Tokens
+- **Recommendations:**  These are great sources of Rope and Wood, so you'll get something out of this quest other than the prize (Illi has a few quests you'll overlap with, also), but maybe wait till one or both are dropping Hunter Tokens to make this truly profitable.

 ### Green Be Gone! - ShrineCO

 - **Location:** Shrine of Ages